 1. We are taxed as small business owners

-You are not an employee of Uber Eats.
-When you signed up with them, you agreed to terms of service that stated that you understood you were an independent contractors and not an employee.
+I'm sure you know this, but it's worth stating: You are not an employee of Uber Eats.
+As an Uber Eats driver, you agreed to the terms of service that you are an independent contractor and not an employee.

-What that means is that you are providing a service as a business, not as an employee.
+That means you are providing a service as a business, not as an employee.

 And you're taxed as a business.
 Most independent contractors are known as sole proprietors.
-It's just like if you start any other kind of business but don't actually incorporate the business.
+It's just like if you start any other kind of business without actually incorporating the company.

-An employee has money taken out of their check each week for Social Security, Medicare, and Federal, State and Local income taxes.
+Employees have money taken out of their paychecks for Social Security, Medicare, and Federal, state, and local income taxes.
 None of that happens with your pay from Uber Eats.

-It is your responsibility to know what to save and put it aside for taxes.
+You are responsible for knowing what to save and putting it aside for taxes.
 Failure to do so could be an incredibly expensive mistake.

-The good news is, it's not all bad news.
-In fact, being taxed as a business gives you a huge advantage which we talk about in the next concept.
+The good news is it's not all bad news.
+In fact, being taxed as a business gives you a considerable advantage, which we discuss in the next concept.